Who has heard of such a thing?

 It is our Blessed Mother who “acts as mediatrix between the loftiness of God and the lowliness of the flesh” as mankind’s maternal advocate in vindication of fallen Eve (cf. St. Andrew of Crete, (Homily 1, on Mary’s Nativity); she who is the free promised woman “full of grace” and whose “soul magnifies the glory of the Lord” (Luke 1:28, 46).
 In the words of Martin Luther, who took the Church to his own: “She is my love, the noble Maid, forget her can I never, Whatever honor men have paid, My heart she has forever!”
 (Sie ist mir lieb).
 John the Evangelist expresses this same heartfelt devotion and love in honor of Mary, the handmaid of the Lord and prototype of the Church, which the infant Church possessed and paid to her, the spiritual mother of all Christ’s disciples.

 The mystery of Mary as the prototype of the Church and Mediatrix of Grace is like all divine mysteries: shrouded in many obscurities.
 But it is only in darkness that the sanctifying light of faith may take effect and enlighten the minds and hearts of the faithful over time.
 For centuries, the Church has been gradually putting the Marian mosaic work together tile by tile.
-God’s great masterpiece is a mosaic work which can be seen in its fullness only by observing one tile at a time, for “who can know the mind of God or be His counselor?”
+God’s great masterpiece is a mosaic work that can be seen in its fullness only by observing one tile at a time, for “who can know the mind of God or be His counselor?”
 (Romans 11:34).
 The Church can understand only what God chooses to reveal to her through the Holy Spirit in the course of time (John 16:12-13).
 There can be no faith – “the evidence for things unseen and hoped for” – if there is gnosis (Hebrews 11:1).
 Thus, “for now [she] sees in a mirror dimly, and then face to face” (1 Corinthians 13:12).

 The Church must have asked herself countless times with profound reverence like Elizabeth had asked her kinswoman while pondering on the divine mystery of Mary in the economy of salvation: “Whence is this to me, that the mother of my Lord should come to me?”
 (Luke 1:43).
 What the Church asks of the Lord, she does receive and what she seeks to understand, she does find through the sanctifying light of faith by the working of the Holy Spirit who is with her “forever” (Matthew 7:7; John 14:16).
 The Church is “the pillar and foundation of the truth” (1 Tim.
 3:15), the “unblemished and spotless” bride of Christ in the purity of the womb of her faith and conception of God’s word (Ephesians 2:7).
 She reflects the Virgin Mary’s pure and unblemished womb and her conception of the Divine Word made man because of the purity of her faith and charity as the chaste bride of the Holy Spirit (Luke 1:35).